agda/agda/doc/user-manual/tools/debugging.rst

 * The higher the verbosity level, the more detailed debugging information will be printed, for example ``-v tc.term:50`` will include debugging information at verbosity level 30.
+By convention, very gory details will be printed only with verbosity of at least 50, so it is advisable in most cases to keep the level below 50.

 Verbosity tags and levels can be found by inspecting the source code of Agda by searching for calls to ``reportSLn`` and ``reportSDoc``.
 Below are a few common